fodori/jsonui/README.md

 #### 3, Modifiers

-The `"$action"` can add a dynamic value for properties or components.
+The `"$modifier"` can add a dynamic value for properties or components.
 It's a function which will be called at render time of the component.
 Depends on environment data.
 For example JSONUI contains a basic internalisation solution.

 ```json
 { "$comp": "Text", "$children": "Hello World" }